rawkintrevo/cylons/Quickstart.md

 This is required to avoid a variety of experiences of the dreaded `java.lang.UnsatisfiedLinkError`

-Now you can run the Flink engin (which marks up with detected faces)
+Now you can run the Flink face detection demo (which marks up with detected faces)

-`$FLINK_HOME/bin/flink run /home/rawkintrevo/gits/cylon-blog/flinkengine/target/flink-engine-1.0-SNAPSHOT.jar`
+`$CYLON_HOME/bin/test-flink-faces.sh`

 # Observer